• Skip to primary navigation

 While looking for an authentic recipe, I learned that this dish was originally called Frogmore Stew after its creator Richard Gay, a National Guardsman from Frogmore, South Carolina.
 Legend has it that Gay created Frogmore Stew in the 1960s when he had to come up with something to feed his 100 fellow serviceman.
 Frogmore eventually disappeared from the map and the stew became known as Low Country Boil.
 (Or maybe people realized that “Frogmore” isn’t the most appetizing name for a stew.)

 Nearly every recipe I came across for the classic Low Country Boil lists the main ingredients as shrimp, smoked sausage, corn on the cob, and red potatoes.
 Some versions also contain mussels, clams, oysters, or crab.
 The seasonings vary quite a bit, but the one ingredient that’s always used is crab boil seasoning, a mix of spices such as mustard seeds, coriander, cayenne pepper, bay leaves, dill, and allspice.
-Zatarain’s makes a crab boil seasoning, but I’ve been a fan of Old Bay ever since our trip to St. Simon’s Island, Georgia, where we celebrated turning 40 and ate enormous quantities of boiled shrimp.
+Zatarain’s makes a crab boil seasoning, but I’ve been a fan of Old Bay ever since our trip to St. Simon’s Island, Georgia, where we celebrated turning 40 with two of my childhood friends and their families and ate enormous quantities of boiled shrimp.

 Low Country Boil